 Advances in upper airway and sleep surgery can offer a definitive solution for many OSA patients to get rid of their CPAP.
 In other cases, surgery can be part of a comprehensive approach making the use of CPAP or oral appliances more tolerable.

 The goal of sleep surgery is to reduce anatomical obstruction in the nose, palate, throat and along the tongue.
-More often than not patients have multiple areas of obstruction which have to be treated to maximize airway patency.
+Often patients have multiple areas of obstruction which must be treated to maximize airway patency.
 Unfortunately, there is no single surgery that helps everyone because each OSA patient has a different anatomy.

-Therefore, prior to recommending any sleep surgery, Dr. Weidenbecher will usually perform an upper airway exam to determine which treatment or surgery works best for each individual patient.
+Therefore, prior to recommending any sleep surgery, MetroHealth's ENT providers will usually perform an upper airway exam to determine which treatment or surgery works best for each individual patient.
 This involves the patient being in a "sleep-like" state which is much more representative of their sleep apnea condition than performing an exam while a patient is awake.
 This exam is called Drug Induced Sleep Endoscopy (DISE).